My Top Ten (Joys of Virtual Facilitation)

 Want better meetings?
-I have little experience – pressed for time – want to learn with others or on my own time – try our Meetings that Rock LIGHT or Meetings That Rock ESSENTIAL virtual online intensive course
+Criteria: I have some experience – I am pressed for time – want to learn on my own time – try our Meetings that Rock LIGHT (beginners) or Meetings That Rock ESSENTIAL intermediate) virtual online intensive course

 Want more depth methods?
-I have some experience – have time and like to learn in-person – try our two day in person ToP Facilitation Methods course.
+I have some experience – have time and like to learn with others (several days in a row) ICA Associates course.

-Want more tools/theory?
-I know some things – I like to learn on own time – try our eLearning modules.
+Want more general (not about on-line) tools/theory?
+I know some things – I like to learn on own time through reading – try our eLearning modules.

 I’d love to see a March 2020 demo of how to use tools in online facilitation by Martin Gilbraith and Judy Rees of the UK: Online demo